 Another important strategic direction of our cooperation is cooperation in the military and military-technical spheres.
 These issues were discussed in detail during a meeting between Russian Minister of Defense Sergey Shoigu and Egyptian Minister of Defense S.Subhi.

-Of course, we touched upon the prospects for the resumption of direct air communication between our countries, which, as you know, was temporarily suspended after the tragedy in October 2015, when 224 citizen of Russia perished over Sinai as a result of an airplane explosion.
+Of course, we touched upon the prospects for the resumption of direct flights between our countries, which, as you know, was temporarily suspended after the tragedy in October 2015, when 224 citizen of Russia perished over Sinai as a result of an airplane explosion.
 We and our Egyptian friends should do everything necessary to prevent the recurrence of such tragedies.
-In this context, it is of fundamental importance to complete the investigation, as well as to implement practical steps that were agreed upon between our parties in December 2015, the full implementation of which will allow us to begin practical resumption of flights.
+In this context, it is of fundamental importance to complete the investigation, as well as to implement the practical steps that were agreed upon between our parties in December 2015, the full implementation of which will allow us to begin the practical resumption of flights.
 I emphasize once more, it is about fulfilling what was agreed upon.
-Russia does not put forward any new conditions.
+The Russian side does not put forward any new conditions.
 We have heard statements about the opposite, and this is not true.

 On the whole, they are satisfied with the results of the negotiations, which confirmed the relevance of the format "2 + 2".
 I and Russian Defense Minister SK Shoigu invited our Egyptian colleagues to visit Moscow so that the next round of negotiations in the format "2 + 2" took place in the Russian capital.